Tlingit

+Chilkat Indian Village, Chilkoot Indian Association, Craig Tribal Association, Hoonah Indian Association, Ketchikan Indian Corporation, Klawock Cooperative Association, the Organized Village of Kasaan, the Organized Village of Kake, the Organized Village of Saxman, Petersburg Indian Association, Skagway Village, the Yakutat Tlingit Tribe, and the Wrangell Cooperative Association.
+Some citizens of the Carcross/Tagish First Nation in Yukon and the Sitka Tribe of Alaska are of Tlingit heritage.
+Taku Tlingit are enrolled in the Douglas Indian Association in Alaska and the Taku River Tlingit First Nation in Canada.

-The Tlingit have a matrilineal kinship system, with children considered born into the mother's clan, and property and hereditary roles passing through the mother's line.
+The Tlingit have a matrilineal kinship system, with children born into the mother's clan, and property and hereditary roles passing through the mother's line.
 Their culture and society developed in the temperate rainforest of the southeast Alaskan coast and the Alexander Archipelago.
-The Tlingit maintained a complex hunter-gatherer culture based on semi-sedentary management of fisheries.
-Hereditary slavery was practiced extensively until it was outlawed by the United States.
-An inland group, known as the Inland Tlingit, inhabits the far northwestern part of the province of British Columbia and the southern Yukon in Canada.
+The Tlingit have maintained a complex hunter-gatherer culture based on semi-sedentary management of fisheries.
+Hereditary slavery was practiced extensively until it was outlawed by the United States Government.
+The Inland Tlingit live in the far northwestern part of the province of British Columbia and the southern Yukon in Canada.

+Name

+Their autonym Łingít means 'People of the Tides'.
+The Russian name Koloshi (Колоши, from a Sugpiaq-Alutiiq term kulut'ruaq for the labret worn by women) or the related German name Koulischen may be encountered referring to the people in older historical literature, such as Grigory Shelikhov's 1796 map of Russian America.